Advertisement

 What is the relationship between interest rates and stock prices?

-Interest rates, typically set by a nation's central bank, have an inverse relationship with stock prices.
-When interest rates rise, borrowing becomes more expensive for both corporations and consumers.
-For companies, higher interest costs can reduce profits and hinder plans for expansion, making their stock less attractive.
-For investors, higher rates make lower-risk investments like bonds more appealing, as they offer better returns compared to when rates were low.
-This can lead to a capital outflow from the stock market into fixed-income securities, depressing stock prices.
-Conversely, when central banks lower interest rates, it stimulates the economy by making borrowing cheaper.
-This can boost corporate earnings and makes stocks relatively more attractive than bonds, often driving the market higher.
+Interest rates Interest rates, which are generally decided by a country's central bank, have an inverse correlation with stock prices.
+When interest rates go up, the cost of borrowing rises for both businesses and consumers.
+Higher interest costs for companies can mean reduced profits and slower plans to expand all of which make their stock less attractive.
+Higher rates are also better for investors, because lower-risk investments like bonds can returns more than they did when interest rates were low.
+This may cause a flow of capital out of the securities market into bonds and thereby depress stock prices.
+When the opposite happens, and central banks reduce interest rates, it gives the economy a spur by making borrowing cheaper.
+That, in turn, can lift corporate profits and it can make stocks relatively more compelling than bonds (helping to push the market up).

 Why is the unemployment rate a key market indicator?